Y1195/Cell-Based-Placement-System/README.md

 ---

-This project is inteded to be a resource to learn from.
+This project is intended to be a resource to learn from.
 I do not recommend building a game using this as a template.

 Do point out anything that I could have done differently.